floweredscarf/su25/about.md

 ### Instructor Lab
 There will be instructor-taught labs on Tuesday and Thursday.
-These will largely consist of instructor lecturing and a small ungraded check for understanding at the end.
-This can be completed asynchrounsly, but it is strongly recommended to be completed before your lab section.
-A recording of the lab will be posted promptly after its conclusion.
+These will largely consist of instructor lecturing and covering content relevant to that day's lab assignment.
+Instructor Labs will also be held in person, and a recording of the lab will be posted promptly after its conclusion.

 ### Instructor Office Hours